chapel-lang/chapel/doc/developer/bestPractices/GitCheatsheet.rst

 and you'd like to view the pull request discussion on GitHub.
 You can go to https://github.com/chapel-lang/chapel/commit/<commit-hash>
-and GitHub shows the pull request number at the bottom of the commit message.
+and GitHub shows the pull request number at the bottom of the commit message complete with a link to the pull request page.